 We offer expert church stained glass restoration and repair services to all religious institutions in the Kansas City area, and across the state.
-Although stained glass windows are quite durable, and indeed many of them have existed intact in their original locations for a century or more, the fact is that time, the elements, and even gravity itself can take a toll on stained glass.
+Although stained glass windows are quite durable, and indeed many of them have existed intact in their original locations for a century or more, the fact is that most do begin to deteriorate after 50 to 75 years.
+Time, the elements, and even gravity itself can take a toll on stained glass.

-Various factors can cause the need for a church’s stained glass windows to need repair or restoration services.
+Various factors can cause the need for a church’s stained glass windows to be repaired or restored.
 Here at Kansas City Stained Glass, we have a passion for antique stained glass and for preserving the work of the master artists and craftsmen who created it.
-To that end, we are always honored to be asked to restore church stained glass and have developed special restoration techniques to ensure that once restored to its original beauty, the stained glass windows will continue to inspire and enchant for another century or more.
+To that end, we are always honored to be asked to restore church stained glass.
+We have developed special restoration techniques to ensure that once restored to its original beauty, the stained glass windows will continue to inspire and enchant for another century or more.

 Sometimes, church stained glass might have some pieces of glass that are cracked, chipped, or have fallen out entirely.
 This might be a minor repair job.
 With this type of church stained glass repair, we would need to bring the window to our studio.
 At that point, we would work inward from the side of the panel closest to the damaged glass, and disassemble only as much of the window as is absolutely necessary to replace the glass with matching glass.